-Applicants to UMass Amherst should use the Common Application (insert direct link) and must pay the $80 application fee.
+Applicants to UMass Amherst should use the Common Application and must pay the $80 application fee.
 Students who are enrolled in a Massachusetts community college and who are earning their associate degree in a MassTransfer program may instead apply using the MassTransfer Application.

 2. Official College or University Transcripts

-Official transcripts from all post-secondary colleges or universities attended, along with official English translations, are required whether or not transfer credit is desired.
+Official transcripts/mark sheets from all post-secondary institutions attended, along with official English translations, are required whether or not transfer credit is desired.

-Attention transfer applicants from Chinese Universities: In order to be considered for admission and/or transfer credit, please arrange for a verification report of your university transcript with the China Academic Degree and Graduate Education Development Center (CDGDC).
-The report must be mailed directly to the UMass Amherst Office of Admissions by the CDGDC, rather than by you or any third party.
-Any transcript not mailed by the CDGDC will not be considered.
+Attention transfer applicants from Chinese Universities: In order to be considered for admission and/or transfer credit, please arrange for a verification report of your university transcript with the China Credentials Verification (CHESICC).
+The report must be mailed directly to the UMass Amherst Office of Admissions by the CHESICC, rather than by you or any third party.

 3. Secondary School Transcripts or Exams